stianwe/PowerOfficeGoV2/docs/apis/ContactGroupsApi.md

             Configuration config = new Configuration();
             config.BasePath = "http://localhost:8080";
             var apiInstance = new ContactGroupsApi(config);
-            var createdDateTimeOffsetGreaterThan = 2023-09-2 09:39:00.1234567Z;  // DateTime | Filter by the contact group created timestamp property.
+            var createdDateTimeOffsetGreaterThan = 2023-09-2 09:39:00.1234567Z;  // DateTimeOffset | Filter by the contact group created timestamp property.
 This filtering will return all contact groups with a created timestamp greater than the timestamp provided.
 Can be used when polling for new entries from Go.
-Timestamp not inclusive. (optional) var lastChangedDateTimeOffsetGreaterThan = 2023-09-2 09:39:00.1234567Z;  // DateTime | Filter by the contact group last changed timestamp property.
+Timestamp not inclusive. (optional) var lastChangedDateTimeOffsetGreaterThan = 2023-09-2 09:39:00.1234567Z;  // DateTimeOffset | Filter by the contact group last changed timestamp property.
 This filtering will return all contact groups with a last changed timestamp greater than the timestamp provided.
 Can be used when polling for new and/or changed entries from Go.
 Timestamp not inclusive. (optional) var names = Customer, Employees, Suppliers;  // string | Filter by contact group names.
 SearchString should be separated by comma.
 If filterString is null or whitespace, query is returned as is. (optional) var resourceParameter = new ResourceParameters(); // ResourceParameters |  (optional)